The Mandalorian season 1: Critical response

-The review aggregator website Rotten Tomatoes reported a 93% approval rating with an average score of 7.95/10, based on 337 reviews.
+The review aggregator website Rotten Tomatoes reported a 93% approval rating with an average score of 8/10, based on 338 reviews.
 The site's critical consensus reads, "Action-packed and expertly-crafted—if at times a bit too withholding—The Mandalorian is a welcome addition to the Star Wars universe that benefits greatly from the cuteness of its cargo."
-Metacritic, which uses a weighted average, assigned a score of 70 out of 100 based on 29 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 70 out of 100 based on 29 critics, indicating "generally favorable" reviews.

 Zaki Hasan of the San Francisco Chronicle said the show "in essence allows the franchise to take a mulligan with Boba Fett.
 Take the look, take that ineffable 'cool,' and transfer it over to an entirely new character who offers an untouched canvas, while giving the audience something that feels familiar."
 He added, "Three episodes in, that's really all The Mandalorian is: a feeling.
 A good feeling, mind you, but rather than any specific storytelling quality, it's that feeling you're talking about.
 The visual effects, the sound effects, the overall look of the thing is all bang-on.
 This is a polished production that shows off every cent of its feature film budget on every frame of its run time."
 Writing for The Ringer, Micah Peters said, "The Mandalorian may already be difficult to care about as something more than an installment that exists solely to set up the next installment.
 But there are still many enjoyable things about it, and also it's a Disney show with spaceships and giant sea slugs, so it doesn't need to be Citizen Kane.
 It might, however, be the next great TV Western."
+Rating the show with an 8 out of 10, Laura Prudom from IGN considered that the series succeeded where the sequel trilogy failed which is the creation of a story for Star Wars as the series "has the swagger and ambition to venture off the beaten path and into the uncharted regions of the Star Wars galaxy, delivering a freshman season that - while uneven - still manages to be one of the most surprising and satisfying Star Wars projects in decades."